Tuck MBA Essay Sample 1

 Tuck defines leadership as “inspiring others to strive and enabling them to accomplish great things.”
 We believe great things and great leadership can be accomplished in pursuit of business and societal goals.
 Describe a time when you exercised such leadership.
 Discuss the challenges you faced and the results you achieved.
 What characteristics helped you to be effective, and what areas do you feel you need to develop in order to be a better leader?

 The above topic brings to memory my employment with ABC as a team leader (Aug.
-2005 – Nov.
-2006).
-I had been entrusted with the responsibility of leading a 15-member team with the Global Recovery group at ABC (Collections Division).
+2015 – Nov.
+2016).
+I had been assigned a 15-member team with the Global Recovery group at ABC (Collections Division).
 I had been into collections services for less than 3 months and the fact that all other members in the team had an average tenure less than mine did not help.
-Also, there had been frequent changes in the team’s composition due to very high levels of attrition.
+Also, there had been frequent changes in the team’s composition due to very high attrition levels.
 A “Team coach” (product/process specialist) had also not been assigned, which wasn’t been the case for other teams.
-There were obvious gaps in knowledge and skill levels of members, low morale and also an absence of cohesiveness in the newly formed group.
+There were obvious gaps in work experience and skill levels of members, low morale and also a near-total absence of cohesiveness in the newly formed group.
 The team’s performance measured on measured parameters had been abysmally low to the point that it’s “existence was questionable”.
 The challenge was thus to achieve a breakthrough with a range of limitations.
-Read more of this sample MBA leadership essay